burcudsr/Health_Outcomes_of_Horses/README.md

 | **Precision** | 0.77 | 0.59 | 0.65 |
 | **Recall** | 0.59 | 0.80 | 0.62 |
 | **F1-Score** | 0.67 | 0.68 | 0.63 |

-The model achieves an overall accuracy of **0.67** on the validation data.